 Why are summer long weekends so important?

-• Buyer visits peak around Victoria Day, Canada Day, Civic Holiday, and Labour Day weekends, which often accelerates decisions on standout properties.
+- Buyer visits peak around Victoria Day, Canada Day, Civic Holiday, and Labour Day weekends, which often accelerate decisions on standout properties.